Share

 Moon Void of Course is, in my opinion, a critical affliction.
 Yet as I always say, I recommend you avoid relying on only one or a few astrological or numerological indicators since a comprehensive approach involving hundreds of indicators is necessary in order to achieve consistently high levels of accuracy in prediction and outlining personality.

 The Moon is intimately connected to your instincts, subconscious, and intuition, so any affliction or fortunate indicator connected to it is good to track in relation to your decision-making and perception.
 An appropriate analogy of Moon VOC is like traveling through an underground tunnel where your phone signal is cut off.
-During a Moon VOC, especially a worse than average one (Moon VOC varies in intensity—some are more dreadful than others depending on other indictors), you’re in a temporary vacuum and your discernment is distorted.
+During a Moon VOC, especially a worse-than-average one (Moon VOC varies in intensity—some are more dreadful than others depending on other indicators), you’re in a temporary vacuum, and your discernment is distorted.
 Time seems to slow down, your focus isn’t as clear, and unfounded fears and unrealistic ideas are more common.

 The Moon orbits the Earth just about every 29.53 days and spends an average of 2.5 days in each of the 12 astrological signs.
-The Moon is Void of Course if it fails to form a major Ptolemaic aspect to another planet before it leaves the sign it’s in.
-The duration of a Moon VOC can be as brief as 10 minutes, to as long as about two days.
+The Moon is Void of Course if it fails to form a major Ptolemaic aspect with another planet before it leaves the sign it’s in.
+The duration of a Moon VOC can be as brief as 10 minutes or as long as about two days.

 Also, it’s been said that an area of concern, such as the initiation of a new enterprise, under a Moon VOC will “come to nothing,” but I believe that’s only true if the other relative considerations support the notion en masse.
 Still, it’s a fascinating astrological indicator to track.